The SPROG family of DCC devices

 The manual process is as follows:

 Download the file to your JMRI installation; default Windows installation will be at C:\Program Files\JMRI\xml\decoders.
-On a MAC OS X system the JMRI installations is under Applications.
+On a MAC OS X system the JMRI installation is under Applications.
 Download by right-click (Control-Click on Mac) on the file and selecting "Save As"; you do NOT want to read it in Explorer!

 It is an xml file, and so will not read easily if you double-click it.
 To read it (which I recommend in general to see the author's comments), open WordPad or a similar plain text editor, and then find and open this file.